Ada-Developers-Academy/core-unit-3/learning-another-language/variables.md

 ```
 <!-- prettier-ignore-end -->

 Constants, like `let` variables, are also block-scoped.

 `const` variables are the most common variable we will use!
-We can form good habits by starting every variable as `const`, and then refactoring to `let` when we need to.
+We can form good habits by starting every variable as `const`, and then refactoring to `let` only when we need to.

 ### Avoid `var`

+`var` variables are non-block-scoped re-assignable variables.
+If defined outside of a function they are global.
+If defined within a function, they have scope throughout the entire function.

-`var` variables are globally-scoped re-assignable variables. `var` was the best type of variable to declare in older versions of JavaScript.
+When it came to variables, `var` was the best we had in older versions of JavaScript.
 It may make sense to use `var` if we are working with an older version of the JavaScript interpreter.
 We may also see `var` when looking at old JavaScript resources.
+We should _not_ use `var` when writing new JavaScript code.

 ## Check for Understanding